Shape-morphing architected sheets with non-periodic cut patterns: Kinematic analysis

-First, we consider the periodic architecture in Figure~\ref{fig:mechanism}(a-b), known for its auxeticity~{\cite{Grima_PSS_2005}}.
-The matrix analysis of the pin-jointed truss analog to this system predicts only one mechanism, shown in Figure~\ref{fig:mechanism}(c), and characterized by the tile rotations highlighted by the black arrows.
+First, we consider the periodic architecture in Fig.~\ref{fig:mechanism}(a-b), known for its auxeticity~{\cite{Grima_PSS_2005}}.
+The matrix analysis of the pin-jointed truss analog to this system predicts only one mechanism, shown in Fig.~\ref{fig:mechanism}(c), and characterized by the tile rotations highlighted by the black arrows.
 Note that this geometry features no states of self-stress.
 Thus, even though the analysis assumes small deformations, the same mechanism should extend to large stretch regimes~{\cite{Hutchinson_JMPS_2006}}.
-The periodic sheet in Figure~\ref{fig:mechanism}(e) (same as the one shown in Figure~1) features a very similar mechanism of inextensional deformation, characterized by the same relative rotations of the tiles, but with an equivalent positive Poisson's ratio.
-The tensile tests in Figure~1 and Figure~2 demonstrate that the rubber sheets, despite presenting non-idealities such as finite-sized hinges, deform according to the corresponding mechanisms up to certain stretch values.
+The periodic sheet in Fig.~\ref{fig:mechanism}(e) (same as the one shown in Fig.~\ref{fig:tensile}(a)) features a very similar mechanism of inextensional deformation, characterized by the same relative rotations of the tiles, but with an equivalent positive Poisson's ratio.
+The tensile tests in Fig.~\ref{fig:tensile}(a) demonstrate that the rubber sheets, despite presenting non-idealities such as finite-sized hinges, deform according to the corresponding mechanisms up to certain stretch values.

 Knowing how these periodic sheets deform in plane, we resort to a kinematic model in order to quantify their mechanism-like deformation.
 The unit cells for these periodic architectures consist of four adjacent tiles.
 It is sufficient to consider a single tile to determine the whole system's response.
-In Figure~\ref{fig:mechanism}(d,h) we show a single tile from the sheets in Figure~\ref{fig:mechanism}(a,e), such that $(i + j) / 2 \in \mathbb{Z}$, and we indicate all the useful geometric parameters.
+In Fig.~\ref{fig:mechanism}(d,h) we show a single tile from the sheets in Fig.~\ref{fig:mechanism}(a,e), such that $(i + j) / 2 \in \mathbb{Z}$, and we indicate all the useful geometric parameters.
 Here, $(i, j)$ indicates a generic tile, with $i = 1, ..., N_x + 1$, $j = 1, ..., N_y + 1$ and $N_x$, $N_y$ being the number of tiles along the horizontal and vertical directions.
 Note that, if we consider a tile such that $(i + j) / 2 \not\in \mathbb{Z}$, the following formulae will only slightly vary.
 For the remainder of this section, we assume that we are dealing with periodic architectures; this implies that $w_y (i, j) = w_y (i + 1, j + 1) = w_y$, and $w_x (i + 1, j) = w_x (i, j + 1) = w_x$.
 The red and blue lines indicate the diagonals of each tile.
 Their lengths are

 Ideally, tiles can rotate until the diagonal lines corresponding to the selected stretch direction are straightened.
 With this in mind, we can determine the maximum horizontal and vertical stretches for any periodic architecture designed following our paradigm, as